 As with our other providers, you will start by applying to Zip, which is typical, but you may have to disable any ad blockers before you do it.
 Once you have an account, you can easily add Zip to one of their nine integrated ecommerce sites or use an API to set up Zip payments.

 Splitit: Best for International Sales

-Splitit is the best BNPL app for international businesses because it’s widely available.
-It works with merchants in over 50 countries for online sales.
-(Klarna, PayPal, and Afterpay also work with international merchants, but in far fewer countries.)
-Plus, like Zip, it’s good for in-person payments anywhere Mastercard, Visa, and Discover are accepted.
+Splitit is the best BNPL app for international businesses because it is available in 53 countries.
+Klarna, PayPal, and Afterpay also work with international merchants, but in far fewer locations.
+Plus, like Zip, Splitit is good for in-person payments anywhere Mastercard, Visa, and Discover are accepted.

-The provider takes a unique approach to buy now pay later.
-It ties to a consumer’s credit card and charges that card for the shopper’s payments.
-In this way, you get paid for the purchase—and Splitit gets paid by the credit cards.
-Like others on our list, it takes responsibility for chargebacks and fraud.
+Like others on our list, Splitit takes responsibility for chargebacks and fraud.
 It’s also the only app here that has pricing plans on its website:

-- Splitit Plus (from 3.9% + 30 cents): Pays in installments like the standard plan, but includes Splitit payment processing
+- Splitit Plus (from 3.9% plus 30 cents): Pays in installments like the standard plan, but includes Splitit payment processing

 - Funded (from 2.5%): Gets you the full amount up front; must be a US, Canadian, UK, German, or Australian business processing at least $500,000 annually